sauliusdainys/docs/README.md

 - Receive call backs when data or computation is ready to consume
 - Audit and analyze data streams historical and real-time

 **K2&#39;s mission is to provide a data integration platform which makes it easy to develop, deploy and run secure and auditable data rich DAPPs**.
-K2 is not just an Oracle with publish/subscribe – it is a data marketplace where DAPPs do &#39;data shopping&#39; and data providers can monetize their data – Data as Service (DaaS).
+K2N is not just an Oracle with publish/subscribe – it is a data marketplace where DAPPs do &#39;data shopping&#39; and data providers can monetize their data – Data as Service (DaaS).

-K2 also opens conduits for integration and growth of both on-chain and off-chain eco-systems (private and public) such as:
+K2N opens conduits for integration of both on-chain and off-chain eco-systems (private and public) such as:

 - Bridge existing data silos with decentralized, crypto ecosystem
 - Quickly expose your data stash without lengthy and expensive integration effort